 STAC Pilot Project (2017)

 The Baton Rouge Sustainable Transportation Action Committee (STAC) pilot project demonstrates the feasibility and value of a collaborative, data-driven process to identify major areas of need and advance infrastructure improvements that enable people to safely walk, bike and ride transit.
 The pilot project focuses on a three square mile area bordered by North Acadian Thruway (west), Lobdell (east), Gus Young and Greenwell Springs (north), and Government Street (south).
 Data describing existing infrastructure; transit stops, shelters and usage patterns; intersection features; history of crashes involving pedestrians or bicyclists; and health indicators will be mapped for the area.
 Additional input will be obtained from community engagement activities and survey results.
-Please take a few minutes to go online and share your thoughts with us!

 better block baton rouge: perkins road overpass (2016)